tibetan-nlp/annodoc/index.md

 ### Auxiliaries

-In a verbal linking construction, use the [`aux`](http://universaldependencies.org/u/dep/all.html#al-u-dep/aux) relation to link a `V` or `V n` to the `x` or `x n`.
+In a verbal linking construction, we use the [`aux`](http://universaldependencies.org/u/dep/all.html#al-u-dep/aux) relation to link a `V` or `V n` to the `x` or `x n`.
 The copula itself does not have an